shahzadlone/defradb/docs/website/references/cli/defradb_client_acp_dac_policy.md

-## defradb client acp
+## defradb client acp dac policy

-Interact with the access control system of a DefraDB node
+Interact with the acp policy features of DefraDB instance

 ### Synopsis

-Interact with the access control system of a DefraDB node
+Interact with the acp policy features of DefraDB instance

-Learn more about the DefraDB [ACP System](/acp/README.md)

 ### Options

 ```
-  -h, --help   help for acp
+  -h, --help   help for policy
 ```

 ### Options inherited from parent commands